-Fatigue is a feeling of constant tiredness or weakness and can be physical, mental or a combination of both.
+Do you feel tired all the time?
+Fatigue is a feeling of constant tiredness or weakness, a lack of energy and can be physical, mental or a combination of both.
 It can affect anyone, and most adults will experience fatigue at some point in their life.

-Being a mom is hard work.
-We juggle our careers, our households and our children.
-Between rushing for school lifts and extra-murals, stocking the pantry and sending off that vital work email somewhere in-between, it’s no surprise that most of us moms feel burnt out at some stage.
+We all know that being a mom is hard work.
+We juggle our careers, households and children.
+Between rushing for school lifts and extra-murals, stocking the pantry and sending off that vital work email somewhere in between, it’s no surprise that most of us moms feel burnt out at some stage.
 It’s normal and it’s expected.
-But how do we know when “mom fatigue” is not perhaps something more?
+But how do you know when “mom fatigue” or tiredness is actually something more serious?

-There are many potential causes of fatigue which can be divided into three general categories: lifestyle factors, physical health conditions and mental health issues.
+There are many potential causes of exhaustion and fatigue which can be divided into three general categories: lifestyle factors, physical health conditions and mental health issues.

 Common lifestyle factors that can cause fatigue

-- Lack of sleep: Typically, adults need about eight hours of sleep each night.
-Most of us find that we are cutting back on sleep in order to cram more into the day.
+- Lack of sleep: Typically, adults need about eight hours of sleep each night but many of us are cutting back on sleep in order to cram more into the day.
 Also, as parents, we often compromise on sleep just so that we can have some “grown-up time” after the kids have gone to bed.

 - Alcohol and drugs: Alcohol is a depressant drug that slows the nervous system and disturbs normal sleep patterns.
 Other drugs, such as cigarettes and caffeine, stimulate the nervous system and can cause insomnia.

 - Sleep disturbances: Disturbed sleep may occur for a number of reasons, for example, noisy neighbours, young children who wake in the night, a snoring partner, or an uncomfortable sleeping environment.
-There is also a subset of sleep disorders (for example sleep apnoea, restless leg syndrome) which can impair sleep quality and fall under medical conditions.
+There is also a subset of sleep disorders (for example sleep apnoea and restless leg syndrome), which can impair sleep quality and fall under medical conditions.

 - Lack of regular exercise and sedentary behaviour: Physical activity is known to improve fitness, health and well-being, reduce stress, and boost energy levels.
 It also helps you sleep.